milkyway-labs/networks/testnets/README.md

 ⚠ **This is a POA testnet** ⚠

-Since we wanted to mimic the mainnet as closes as possible, we decided to launch the ceers-2112 testnet as a POA network.
+Since we wanted to mimic the mainnet as close as possible, we decided to launch the ceers-2112 testnet as a POA network.
 This means that the only way you can obtain 1 MILK token that can be self-delegated to join the consensus of the chain, is by asking our team.
 To give it to you, we will need an account address with which we will create a vesting account containing such token.
 Once that is done, you will be able to self-delegate it to the validator you will be